burnedikt/diasend-nightscout-bridge/readme.md

 - `DIASEND_PASSWORD`: the password of your disasend account
 - `NIGHTSCOUT_URL`: the url of your nightscout instance
 - `NIGHTSCOUT_API_SECRET`: the api secret to communicate with your nightscout instance
 - `TZ`: the timezone from which the glucose values have been sent to diasend.
-If you run this project on your local machine, this configuration will likely not be necessary.
-If your run it on a dedicated server (e.g. as a plugin within nightscout), though it must be configured to avoid an [offset in the data due to timezone issues].
+If your run the bridge on a machine other than your local pc (e.g. a dedicated server), it must be configured to avoid an [offset in the data due to timezone issues][timezone-offset-issue].
 Usually the timezone in which your device exporting data to diasend is.
+[This little utility][timezone-identifier] can help you find the correct value for the `TZ` variable.

 Optionally, you can also provide the following values: